Thursday, August 20, 2009

 "Fuck you Digger!"
 I screamed.
 "And fuck ya five quid mate.
 This bastard is a bloody strong roo, even with one leg!"

 "Hang on to him, Yorky baby." roared Kevin from the sideline.
 "I think ya making a bit of progress with him, mate.
 Try squeezing a bit harder Yorky!"

 I could feel the vibration in the roos' voice box as he growled and growled.
-I was squeezing as hard as I could but it was not making much impression on him as we still rolled in the Aussie dirt.
-He tried to regain his foot and rolled over on his other side taking me with him as I tried to get a foothold in the dust with mi work boot.
+I was squeezing as hard as I could but it was not making much of an impression on him as we still rolled around in the Aussie dirt.
+He tried to regain his foot and rolled over on his other side, taking me with him as I tried to get a foothold in the dust with mi work boot.

 "I think ya getting one up on him, Yorky!" roared Kevin amidst a big belly laugh.
 "His eyes are starting to bulge a little bit."

 "I can't squeeze any harder!”, I yelled to Kevin as we rolled around again.

 "If he turns around to face ya Yorky, give him a big kiss.
 That'll confuse him mate, but be careful he doesn't bite ya lip."

 "And look out for his breath!" added Kevin.
 "It probably stinks.
 It doesn't look like he's cleaned his teeth for a while, mate!"

 "Give us a fucking hand, Kevin!"
 I yelled.
 "I'm stuck with him.
 I can't kill him and I can't let him go!"